UCSBCarpentry/2022-05-12-ucsb-webscraping/setup.md

 title: Setup
 permalink: /setup/
 ---

+### Setup Instructions
 In order to follow this lesson, you will need to make sure the following software is installed on your computer.
+We will be using Python through [Anaconda](https://www.anaconda.com/products/distribution).
+After installing Anaconda, you will need to install `Scrapy` through the command line either by pip install or conda forge. `Scrapy` is an open source framework for extracting data from websites.

 ### Scraper Chrome Extension